numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 - The Determinant in 3D:
     - Instead of areas, now volumes are what gets scaled
     - Instead of unit square, we have a unit cube 1x1x1 with edges resting on the basis vectors
-    - Instead of square becoming a rectange, cube becomes a parallelepiped
+    - Instead of square becoming a rectangle, cube becomes a parallelepiped
     - Since the cube starts with the volume of 1 and the determinant gives the factor by which any volume is scaled, we can think of the determinant as the actual VOLUME of the parallelepiped the cube turns into
     - So the Determinant of [Matrix of scaled basis vectors] = the volume
     - Similar to 2D, a determinant of 0 means that space is squished into 0 volume and therefore into a SMALLER DIMENSION.
 In this case a flat plane (2D), a line (1D), or a point (0D)